Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 Today’s recipe is an ode to the cook who wants to whip up a healthier chicken finger & french fry …but doesn’t want to spend all day cooking.
 If you want chicken fingers, french fries, and maybe even a healthy slather of ketchup, but you would like to NOT have to go to the drive-through OR stand in front of bubbling oil at your stove, this recipe is for you!

-How to Make Oven Baked Chicken Tenders + Fries
+How to Cook Chicken Tenders in the Oven with Fries

 This Chicken Fingers & Fries Sheet Pan Dinner is another great addition to my sheet pan dinner collection and is just as simple (and darn TASTY!) as the rest!